 In February 2020, the SGSA released the emerging findings of the research.

 The research follows on from the review into evidence relating to the all-seater policy commissioned by the Department for Digital, Culture, Media and Sport (DCMS).
 The review commissioned by DCMS identified a lack of evidence on standing at football grounds.
 This latest analysis of evidence commissioned by SGSA examines the existing data and research relating to:

 - football matches taking place at all tiers of competition under the all-seater policy and other UK and International jurisdictions;

-- persistent standing contrary to current policy, and associated safety and injury risk;
+- persistent standing contrary to current policy, and associated safety and injury risk; and

 Spectator injury statistics

 The SGSA annually collates and publishes a summary of reported injuries at football grounds in England and Wales.

 Data is requested from all Premier League and Football League clubs plus Wembley and the Principality Stadium and includes all competitive league and cup games.

 SGSA has established an Academic Advisory Panel where SGSA and academics with an interest in safety at sports grounds can discuss issues of common concern.